stacksjs/bunfig/README.md

 })
 ```

-This will check for both `tlsx.config.ts` and `tls.config.ts` _(and other variations)_ using the first one it finds.
+This will check for both `tlsx.config.ts` and `tls.config.ts` _(and other variations)_ in both local and home directories, using the first one it finds.
 This is useful for maintaining backward compatibility when renaming configurations or providing fallbacks.

 ### Environment Variables